ParallelDots/WordEmbeddingAutoencoder/README.md

 An autoencoder to calculate word embeddings as mentioned in Lebret/Collobert paper 2015

-Runs the model mentined in http://arxiv.org/abs/1412.4930 on set of text files stored in directory.
+R:uns the model mentined in http://arxiv.org/abs/1412.4930 on set of text files stored in directory.

 Requirements: